 1. Printers and copiers

 Because printers and copiers have simple functions compared to servers and computers, it’s easy to think of them as simple machines.
 However, they are connected to the internet and, like anything connected to the internet, can be hacked and exploited.
-Referring to research by NCC Group, a spokesperson for the company said the following in a recent Mashable article: “These flaws could be used by criminals to gain long-term backdoor access into companies for possibly years on end, allowing them to come and go as they please, undetected, stealing sensitive data.
-What’s more, criminals can spy on every print job and even send documents being printed to themselves or other unauthorized third parties.”
+Cybercriminals can use your printers and copiers as an easy access point into your network, and they can even spy on and steal the images captured by the copier or printer.

 Do you like the idea of a hacker easily seeing everything you print or copy?
 You probably print and copy a lot of confidential and sensitive material.
-A city should take steps to lock down, secure, and monitor printers and copiers.
-Default printer and copier configurations, passwords, and security settings may not be enough security for your city.
+A town or city should take steps to lock down, secure, and monitor printers and copiers.
+Default printer and copier configurations, passwords, and security settings may not be enough security for your municipality.

 2. Wireless routers